CedricBell/treasure-hunt/README.md

 ## TODO

-1. Adventurer cannot be on same position as other adventurer.
-2. Timing gestion
-3. Collision between adventurers
-4. Asynchrone adventurers
-5. Implementation of exceptions with global Handler.
+1. Implementation of exceptions with global Handler.
+2. Refactoring of the main class.
+3. Fixing printing while multithreading.
+4. Implementing unit testing.